Here you can find all the key information you need from when you have applied for a 16+ College course through to enrolment.

 You will be required to attend college for your Welcome Event.
 This will take place at the college campus you have applied for.
 We will communicate using the email address you provided us with on your application – remember to check your spam and junk folders!

 During your Welcome Event the Tutor will consider making a verbal offer, this will be based on your predicted grades and meeting other criteria.
 A confirmation email will be sent once your offer has been processed.

 We will try and get any offer to you as quickly as possible but on some occasions there may be delays should extra checks be needed, e.g. for foreign national, EHCP recipients, safeguarding concerns.

 It is important that if you have an Education, Health and Care Plan, that you tell us so that we can support you appropriately on your course.
 You can do this at any time, e.g. when you apply, when you enrol, or by emailing us at: or .
 More information in FAQs below.

-Taster Days are held in late June and consist a maximum of 3 days at College.
+Taster Days are held in the first week of July and consist a maximum of 3 days at College.
 You will participate in a range of activities, which are intended to be informative, enjoyable and subject specific.
 You will have a chance to meet other students on the course, and department staff.
 You will also be able to familiarise yourself with the College and the rooms you will be using when your course starts.

 You will be sent information regarding Joining Instructions and Enrolment via email, these will be sent over the summer.